Do I need a fishing license since I am fishing with a guide?

 Yes, and it’s the client’s responsibility to obtain a license before the drift trip.
-Not to worry as a license can be obtained on-line at Maine’s Department of Inland Fish and Wildlife’s website.
+Not to worry as a license can be obtained online at Maine’s Department of Inland Fish and Wildlife’s website.
+Children, residents or nonresidents, 15 years of age or younger are not required to purchase a license.
 You can also get your license at major retailers like Wal-Mart.

-Each year Mother nature makes that for us call.
+Each year Mother nature makes that call for us.
 With the early ice outs in recent years I find the season is underway by late May.
 Of course a lot depends on runoff as major rain events in May can postpone the fishing for a couple of weeks.

 I encouraged all my clients to bring their own gear.
 It often makes for an even better day to fish with the equipment you are most familiar with.
 But not to worry, as I supply both fly rods and spinning gear for those without the proper gear.
 I always have an ample supply of the “right” flies and lures.